/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 This 18-day Cultural Tour of Shetland and Orkney involves:

-Travel during the month of June when Shetland and Orkney enjoy long warm days and clear blue skies, making it one of the most popular months to visit.
+Travel during the months of July and August when Shetland and Orkney enjoy long days and clear blue skies, making it one of the most popular months to visit.
 Bird watchers love the migratory cliffhangers, with puffins breeding on the islands between May and early August.
 Wildflowers bloom throughout the summer, covering the meadows, moorland and cliffs with colour.
-June brings almost nonstop daylight, known locally as ‘simmer dim’.
-Average temperatures in June: in Lerwick 13° to 8°C, and Kirkwall 14° to 7°C.
+Summer brings almost nonstop daylight, known locally as ‘simmer dim’.
+Average temperatures in July: in Lerwick 15° to 10°C, and Kirkwall 16° to 9°C.

 • A number of days involve a full day of walking.
 This includes nature trails covering elevated grasslands, beaches and cliff top walks (easy to moderate level, of 3-4 hrs duration) combined with an exploration of prehistoric sites which are often extensive and unsheltered and cover uneven, rocky terrain.
 Please pack your walking boots!